Frans Jeppsson Wall: 2006–2015: Early career

-Frans was born in Ystad, Sweden.
-Frans's father Mark was born in Nigeria to a Nigerian mother and a British father.
+Jeppsson Wall was born in Ystad, Sweden.
+His father Mark was born in Nigeria to a Nigerian mother and a British father.
 At the age of eight, Mark moved to London.
-Frans' mother is Swedish.
+Jeppsson Wall's mother is Swedish.
 He was thus raised speaking both English and Swedish.
-During most of his life, Frans has been a part-time resident in London and he also studied music there for an entire year when he was 15 at The Norwood School.
+During most of his life, Jeppsson Wall has been a part-time resident in London and he also studied music there for an entire year when he was 15 at The Norwood School.
 He has a younger brother named Casper and a twin sister, named Filippa.
 He is best known for his football anthems with the band Elias, including the 2006 hit "Who's da Man", dedicated to Swedish footballer Zlatan Ibrahimović.
 The song, credited to Elias and featuring vocals by Frans, stayed at the top of Sverigetopplistan, the official Swedish Singles Chart, for 13 weeks.

 For Christmas 2006, he scored a minor hit with his song "Kul med Jul" (English: Fun with Christmas), which peaked at number 24 on the Swedish singles chart.
-Another sports-related chart entering by Frans was the 2008 song "Fotbollsfest", a song launched in support of the Sweden national football team.
+Another sports-related chart entering by Frans was the 2008 song "Fotbollsfest", a song launched in support of the Sweden men's national football team.
 The song peaked at number one on the Swedish singles chart, which it did in its second week of charting.

 2016–present: Melodifestivalen and Eurovision

 After years of absence from music, Frans returned with his participation in Melodifestivalen 2016 in a bid to represent Sweden at the Eurovision Song Contest 2016 with the song "If I Were Sorry", which he co-wrote with Oscar Fogelström, Michael Saxell and Fredrik Andersson.
 He performed it in Gävle during the fourth and last semi-final leg of the competition on 27 February 2016, going on to secure a place in the final on 12 March 2016 in Stockholm, Sweden.

 Immediately after his performance, the single was released.
 It became very popular and went straight to number one of Sverigetopplistan during the first week following its release.
 It also charted on the Spotify Viral charts in Switzerland, Taiwan, Iceland, Uruguay, the United Kingdom, Spain, Norway, France, Denmark, Turkey and Germany.
 He won the Melodifestivalen final on 12 March 2016 with 156 points, and went on to represent Sweden in the Eurovision Song Contest, also held in Stockholm.
 At the age of 17, Frans became the second youngest ever Melodifestivalen winner after Carola Häggkvist, who was 16 when she won in 1983.
 In the Eurovision final, "If I Were Sorry" placed fifth overall.

+Frans announced the Swedish jury votes as spokesperson in the final of the Eurovision Song Contest 2024 on 11 May.